Randy Hundley: Career statistics

 In a fourteen-year major league career, Hundley played in 1,061 games, accumulating 813 hits in 3,442 at bats for a .236 career batting average along with 82 home runs, 381 runs batted in and a .292 on-base percentage.
 He ended his career with a .990 fielding percentage.

 While Hundley was a relatively light hitter (more so later in his career), he was valued for his defensive skills and for the way he handled the pitching staff.
 Cubs' relief pitcher Phil Regan said of Hundley in 1972, "He's not only our catcher, he's our leader."
 He was one of few catchers to steal home, doing so on May 19, 1966 against Gary Kroll of the Houston Astros after tripling off Turk Farrell.
 Hundley caught two no-hitters in 1972; Burt Hooton on April 16 and Milt Pappas on September 2.
 He is one of a handful of men to catch two no-hitters in one season.

 Post retirement

 Hundley managed in the Cubs minor league system from 1979 to 1981, leading the Midland Cubs to first place in the Western Division of the Texas League in 1979.

 After leaving the playing field, Hundley originated the idea of baseball fantasy camps, and since the early 1980s, has operated them to the delight of many a middle aged fan/camper and also to the former pro players who return to the uniform to help coach the teams.
 For years, Hundley operated camps for many major league teams but now concentrates on the Chicago Cubs.
 He also occasionally filled in as a commentator on Cubs radio broadcasts.
 His son Todd Hundley was also a catcher, playing in the major leagues for 15 years.
+In 2023, together with John St. Augustine, he self-published a memoir entitled Ironman: Legendary Chicago Cubs Catcher Randy Hundley that was reviewed in the Chicago Tribune.